 - Work with an owner who was nickel and diming you?

 Some property managers might, but do you?
 A lot of property managers can easily rattle off the qualities of their ideal tenant, but only a few can identify their ideal owner client.
 By knowing who you want to target, you can then create marketing strategies that will attract the exact type of person you want to work with.

 Now that you know who you want to target, the next step is to create content that is related to the owner’s pain points.
 But what’s a pain point?
 A pain point is a problem that any property owner may experience with their rental property.
 Common pain points include rent collection, maintenance, and evictions.

 If you’re scared about giving too much information, just think about this — with the power of the internet, property owners and investors can easily find answers with a click of a button.
 Wouldn’t it be nice if they found those answers on your website and see you as a trustworthy property manager with nothing to hide?
 Once they reach a point where they can’t handle it themselves anymore, who do you think they will call for help?

-3. Create Frequently Asked Questions for Owner Leads
+2. Create Frequently Asked Questions for Owner Leads

 The questions that need answers are actually in your email inbox.
 You get a lot of emails from existing owners and owner leads with questions that come up again and again.
 If a question comes up over and over during the sales process, then it’s something that future owner leads will be asking.
 Answer it on your website.